 For a dining experience like no other, cruise across Lake Wakatipu on the iconic TSS Earnslaw and discover Queenstown’s incomparable fine dining destination.

-Your lunch starts with a cruise aboard the historic TSS Earnslaw across to Walter Peak High Country Farm.
-Once there, you can sit back on the lakeside terrace of the Colonel’s Homestead Restaurant and savour the delicious aromas as our chef has the best of local produce sizzling away on the grill.
+Cruise aboard the historic TSS Earnslaw across to Walter Peak High Country Farm.
+Once at the lakeside Colonel’s Homestead Restaurant savour the delicious aromas as our chef has the best of local produce sizzling away on the grill.

 Overlooking Lake Wakatipu and Queenstown's alpine scenery, the Colonel’s Homestead at Walter Peak High Country Farm is the perfect place to spend a few hours.
 Its colonial architecture and sweeping grounds evoke the elegance of a bygone era.

 Our lunch menu has been refreshed with the introduction of our new executive chef.
-They’ve enhanced the seasonal menu with new salads, vegetables and succulent meat cooked on the outdoor rotisserie or grill.
-Vegetarians are well catered for, and there’s delectable desserts to make room for too.
+They’ve enhanced the seasonal menu with new salads, vegetables and a variety of succulent meats cooked on the wood-fired BBQ.
+We do not offer fish for lunch, but vegetarian options are available and there are delectable desserts to make room for too.

-After your lunch, you can join an entertaining farm demonstration or explore the beautiful lakeside gardens.
+An entertaining farm demonstration is also included or you can explore the beautiful lakeside gardens.

 Things you should know

 *Note: Menu items are subject to change based on chef's discretion and seasonal availability.

 Real Journeys Visitor Centre on Steamer Wharf, 88 Beach Street, Queenstown Bay